blockchain-samples/erc721-dns/README.md

 6. Click on **Create** button and deploy smart-conrtact to your private blockchain.
 After deploy you will see three inputs with buttons, one for each function in smart-contract.

-7. Call the setDomain function with domain (for example) "google" and IP address 134744072 (this is integer for "8.8.8.8").
+7. Call the setDomain function with domain (for example) "google" and IP address [134744072,134743044] (these is integer for "8.8.8.8" and "8.8.4.4").

 ![Deploy Solidity smart-contract](http://s019.radikal.ru/i610/1706/3b/7a1a953dc186.png)

-8. Try to call getDomain function with domain "google".
+8. Try to call getServersCount function with domain "google".
+It must return 2.

+9. Call getServer with domain "google" and index 0.
 It must return 134744072 and "8.8.8.8".

+10. Call getServer with domain "google" and index 1.
+It must return 134743044 and "8.8.4.4".

-9. Copy and remember contract's hex-address (button "**copy address**" above the contract inputs)
+11. Copy and remember contract's hex-address (button "**copy address**" above the contract inputs)

-10. Open simpleDNS.js file in your favorite editor and replace hex-adresses for **contractAddr**.
+12. Open simpleDNS.js file in your favorite editor and replace hex-adresses for **contractAddr**.
 Use address you got on the previos step.
 ```
 ...
 const abi = require('./abi.json');